 Developments in mobile technologies, home test-kits and sensors mean that data acquisition can be extended outside the hospital to a patient’s home allowing more data to be collected and the potential to develop risk-based monitoring approaches.

 Being able to visualise and interpret the vast amounts of data generated in an early phase clinical trial in near real-time is key to accelerating drug and technology developments for the benefit of patients.
-The digital ECMT has developed a research platform- “REACT” to enable the visualisation and interpretation of data.
+The digital ECMT has developed a research platform- “ACUITY” (formerly known as REACT) to enable the visualisation and interpretation of data.